ash/raku-course/essentials/conditional-checks/exercises/leap-year/index.md

 ## Problem

-Write a program that tells if the given year is a leap year or not.
+Write a program that tells if the given year is a leap year.
 Use `prompt` to enter a year.

 ## Example